1999 Australian republic referendum: Aftermath

-With republican models of one form or another winning a majority in opinion polls prior to the referendum, it was expected that the republican referendum would pass.
+With republican models of one form or another winning a majority in opinion polls prior to the referendum, it was expected that the republic referendum would pass.
 However, the question put was for a particular model of republic with a head of state appointed by Parliament.
 This was opposed by some supporters of a republic, who preferred a directly elected head of state.
 Some of these, such as Phil Cleary, advocated that republic supporters vote "No" in order that a future referendum could be put on the directly elected model.
 Some commentators—including the president of the Australian Republican Movement, Malcolm Turnbull—identified this split within the republican camp as a key reason for the referendum's failure.

-After the referendum, Malcolm Turnbull blamed Prime Minister Howard in particular for the defeat and claimed: "Whatever else he achieves, history will remember him for only one thing.
+After the referendum, Malcolm Turnbull blamed Prime Minister John Howard in particular for the defeat and claimed: "Whatever else he achieves, history will remember him for only one thing.
 He was the Prime Minister who broke a nation's heart."
-Meanwhile, the leader of Australians for a Constitutional Monarchy, Kerry Jones, called for citizens to accept the result and go forward "as a united nation".
-Despite the hopes of more radical republicans such as Phil Cleary, the referendum defeat was generally viewed as a setback for the republican cause and further referendums on the subject were mooted by the Howard government.
+Meanwhile, the leader of Australians for Constitutional Monarchy, Kerry Jones, called for citizens to accept the result and go forward "as a united nation".
+Later in 2006, Turnbull stated that the ARM had ultimately made the right choices, but that the referendum failed because Australians did not support indirect election and it would have been irresponsible for the ARM to have supported a direct election model.
+Despite the hopes of more radical republicans such as Phil Cleary, the referendum defeat was generally viewed as a setback for the republican cause and calls for another referendum were ignored by the Howard government.

+The Queen visited Australia the year following the referendum in 2000.
+During a speech she stated that "I respect and accept the outcome of the referendum.
+In the light of the result last November, I shall continue faithfully to serve as Queen of Australia under the Constitution to the very best of my ability".